 The menus provided are the same at both the Infant School and Junior School sites.

 Also available each day are mixed salad and seasonal vegetables.
-There is always an alternative main meal option of Jacket Potato with fillings and alternative pudding choices of fresh fruit or organic fruit yoghurt.
+There is always an alternative main meal option of Jacket Potato with fillings and alternative pudding choices of fresh fruit or fruit yoghurt / fromage frais.
 Wholemeal bread is available most days.

 A little about St Joseph's Hub Kitchen

 "Our story and our partners - our priority is our customer".

 Seasonal menu changes take place after consultations with every school we work with.
 We then consider the guidelines set out by the Government and the School food plan to ensure we deliver a varied, healthy & nutritious menu.
 Finally, comes our firm belief in supporting local business.